 BADIG1001 Foundations of contemporary knowledge

 The digital revolution has changed our ways of knowing about the world and ourselves.
 Not only do digital media and computing technologies enable new and different forms of expression, connection, and culture, but they also change how knowledge about culture and society is produced and used.
-This unit introduces and explores digital methods of knowledge creation with topics on, for example, big data, algorithms, and cultural analytics.
-It also examines theories, such as hyperreality and the post-human, that offer frameworks for making sense of who we are in the digital age.
-With a focus on foundational concepts and ideas, and applying them to examples, students will develop a critical vocabulary for beginning to think about and analyse the different `ways of knowing¿ about people, cultures, and communities made possible by and because of digital technologies.
+This unit introduces and explores digital methods of knowledge creation with topics on, for example, data, algorithms, and AI.
+It also introduces theories, such as critical political economy and data feminism, that offer frameworks for interpreting and analysing the conditions of knowledge in the digital age.
+With a focus on foundational concepts and ideas, and applying them to examples, students will develop a critical vocabulary for beginning to think about and analyse the different `ways of knowing¿ about culture and society made possible by and because of digital technologies.

 Commonwealth supported place (CSP)